How to Make the Best Scungilli Salad: Authentic Italian Recipe

 - Sea salt and cracked black pepper, to taste

-- Optional: ½ cup roasted red‑pepper strips, 2 Tbsp capers, ¼ cup pitted Kalamata olives
+- If desired, include extras like ½ cup of roasted red pepper strips, 2 tablespoons of capers, or ¼ cup of pitted Kalamata olives for added flavor.

 Instructions